reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/forms.md

 ```

 :::note
 Note: The `context` object is not available in onSubmit handlers within the `useForm` hook.
-For experience posts, you already have access to the context element via the outer function's scope.
+For interactive posts, you already have access to the context element via the outer function's scope.
 :::

 ## Supported fields types